When you buy through our links, we may earn a commission. Learn more.

 The reason you don’t want to have the engine running when using the slime tire inflator is the alternator will put out an amperage that is higher than the inflator is rated for and it may destroy the compressor motor.

-If the inflator motor doesn’t seem to be running at full speed make sure your vehicle’s battery is charged over 50%, you can unhook the inflator and run the engine for a while to recharge the battery if needed.
+If the inflator motor isn’t running at full power, make sure the vehicle’s battery is charged over 50%.
+You can unhook the inflator and run the engine for a while to recharge the battery if needed.

 Is There A Replacement For The Air Hose?